Axel-Scythe/Adventure/README.md

 # Adventure
-Java game developed by Gunner Greene, "Kazumi Hashimoto".
+Java game developed by Gunner Greene, "Axel Scythe".
 Created using Eclipse by Lunar